prozum/mastermixer/README.md

 mastermixer
 ===========

-Web interface and arduino program to control drink mixing machine
+A web interface and arduino program to control a drink mixing machine